-Good quality solar power systems have never been so affordable and in 2021 we will see many households add battery storage to their system to store excess solar power that can be used in the evening.
+Good quality solar power systems have never been so affordable and in 2022 we will see most households include battery storage with their system to store excess solar power that can be used in the evening.

-We are now installing up to 365W solar panels, a huge improvement from the standard 250W panel we were installing only two years ago.
-If you have been considering solar, 2021 is the year you should seriously consider getting a solar power system installed.
+We are now installing up to 415W solar panels, a huge improvement from the standard 250W panel we were installing only a few years ago.
+If you have been considering solar, 2022 is the year you should seriously consider getting a solar power system installed.

 Big Improvements in Solar Technology

 Nearly all of our systems now include panel level output, which means that each panel outputs power independently from the rest of the array.
 This allows for maximum performance in partial shade, it allows us to use multiple roof sections, and it allows you to take advantage of positive power tolerance.
-For example, a 365W NeON 2 panel from LG will output anywhere from 365W to 375W.
+For example, a 415W NeON H+ panel from LG will output anywhere from 415W to 427W.

-Safety is also a key issue, and gone are the days of high-voltage cable runs through the house.
+Safety is also a key issue, and gone are the days of high-voltage cables running through the house.
 Microinverter technology allows us to have a safe and easy AC cable running from the panel array directly into your meter board, significantly reducing the electrocution and fire risks.

 Solar storage systems can be accurately sized up to meet your needs, with a small system comprising of 2 x 1.2 kWh batteries that can be cycled twice a day.
-For smaller homes, having 4 kWh of battery capacity and a 3kW solar system will allow you to run your home on solar power most of the time.
-For larger households, the revolutionary Tesla Powerwall 2 home battery has a capacity of 13.5 kWh, which will be enough for millions of Australian households to run almost entirely on solar power.
+The revolutionary Tesla Powerwall 2 home battery has a capacity of 13.5 kWh, which will be enough for millions of Australian households to potentially run almost entirely on solar power.
 The Powerwall 2 also has backup functionality so that you can keep a few vital appliances running in a blackout such as a freezer.

-Solar storage systems cost from around $5,000 up to around $15,000.
-This is nearly half the price of what they were even just a year ago, making it an affordable investment for people who want to run their home on solar power and say no to the coal and gas industries.
+Tesla Powerwall Solar Storage systems cost around $14,500, making it an affordable investment for people who want to run their home on solar power 24 hours a day and to divest from the coal and gas industries.

 If you are planning on installing battery storage, rather than needing to use at least 8 kWh during the daytime, you only need to have a daily (24 hours) usage of 8 kWh a day, which may translate to a quarterly power bill of around $200-300.
 Solar batteries allow you to store the excess solar power to then be used in the evening as needed.